ya603J/Flash_Cards_your_study_buddy/README.md

-This web app: **This application helps users study distributed systems concepts with flash cards.
+This web app: **helps users study distributed systems concepts with flash cards.
 The app displays a question on a card.
 When the card is clicked, it flips to reveal the answer.
 A "Next" button allows the user to display a new, randomly selected flash card, providing a dynamic study experience.**